JetBrains/kotlin-web-site/pages/docs/tutorials/native/using-intellij-idea.md

 <!--- To become a How-To.
 Need to change type to new "HowTo" --->

 To get started, install the latest version of [IntelliJ IDEA](http://www.jetbrains.com/idea/download/index.html).
+The tutorial is applicable to both IntelliJ IDEA Community Edition and the Ultimate Edition.

 ## Create a new Kotlin/Native project in IntelliJ IDEA

 1. In IntelliJ IDEA, select **File** \| **New** \| **Project**.
-2. In the panel on the left, select Kotlin.
+2. In the panel on the left, select **Kotlin**.
 3. Enter a project name, select **Native Application** as the project template, and click **Next**.

     ![Create a native application]({{ url_for('tutorial_img', filename='native/using-intellij-idea/native-new-project-intellij-1.png') }})